maxant/angularelements/angular12element/README.md

 Then build the web component like this: `npm run build:elements`

-The results are all under the `elements` folder.
+This uses the custom build script `elements-build.js` to build the web components files and place them under the `elements` folder.
+It also copies those files over to the `angular14app` folder which is an angular app using a difference angular version, which uses the web component.

 ----

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.12.